JukkaL/alore/windows/installer/README-installer.txt

      $ make doc
  * Install stripped binaries to C:\Alore:
      $ make install-strip
- * Use MakeNSISW to build windows\installer\alore.nsi (in the Alore build directory)
+ * Use MakeNSISW to build windows\installer\alore.nsi (this file is within the Alore build directory, not in C:\Alore).
-   * It uses the files in the build directory (documentation) and the installed files in C:\Alore (the rest; the path is hard coded)
+   * You may want to set the Alore version number before building the installer (BrandingText in windows\installer\alore.nsi).
- * If everything works correctly, the resulting installer is windows\installer\Alore-setup.exe
+   * The installer generation script uses the files in the build directory (for documentation) and the installed files in C:\Alore (for the rest of the files).
+The latter path is hard coded.

-Additional notes:
+   * If everything works correctly, the resulting installer is windows\installer\alore-setup.exe.
- * You want to update the version number before building the installer (BrandingText in windows\installer\alore.nsi)
+ * Rename alore-setup.exe to reflect the current version number (e.g. alore-setup-1.2.3.exe).

 About icons:
- * The icon file windows\alore.ico is used for .alo files (note that the icon should be in Vista format, with size 256x256 variant using PNG compression)
+ * The icon file windows\alore.ico is used for .alo files (note that the icon should be in Vista format; it should also have a size 256x256 variant that uses PNG compression).

 Limitations/TODO:
  * The Start menu folder is installed only for the current user.